daudix/K.A.V.A/README.md

 ```

 ## !!!Warning!!!
-It's Probably work only on mac, You need to see is there a supported keyboard backlight by typing in Terminal:
+It's Probably work only on Mac, You need to see is there a supported keyboard backlight by typing in Terminal:

 ```console
 $ light -L